-Gut Food - 15 Foods For Good Gut Health
+Gut Health Foods - 15 Foods For Good Gut Health

 Live yoghurt is an excellent source of so-called friendly bacteria, also known as probiotics.
 Look out for sugar-free, full-fat versions and add your own fruit for a tasty breakfast.
 Yoghurt drinks can contain high numbers of bacteria that are good for the gut, far more than you would find in a normal yoghurt.
 Do be mindful though as they can have a high sugar content.

 This probiotic yoghurt drink is made by fermenting milk and is packed with good bacteria (which can help to reduce a leaky gut).
 It originated in the mountainous region between Asia and Europe, as well as Russia and Central Asia.
 It also makes a great addition to smoothies and soups, or you can use it as a base for salad dressing (add lemon juice and seasoning).

 Miso is made from fermented soya beans, plus barley or rice, and contains a range of goodies such as helpful bacteria and enzymes.
 A savoury paste used in dips, dressings and soup, it can also be used as a marinade for salmon or tofu.
 It’s a staple of Japanese cooking and suitable if you’re avoiding dairy.
-There is uncertainty within the research that the bacteria effectively reach the gut, nevertheless in regions where Miso is a staple food source the population have better gut health and less bowel disease.
+There is uncertainty within the research that the bacteria effectively reach the gut, nevertheless in regions where Miso is a staple fermented food source the population have better gut health and less bowel disease.

 This is finely chopped cabbage that has been fermented.
 This great source of probiotics, fibre and vitamins is best known as a German dish, but versions exist in Eastern and Central Europe.
 Choose a product that has not been pickled in vinegar, as that doesn’t have the same benefits.
 It’s delicious served with sausages, and can be cheap and easy to make at home.

 This Korean speciality of fermented vegetables brings the benefits of probiotic bacteria along with vitamins and fibre.
 Use it as a lively side dish with meat, salad or eggs.
 It’s so popular that Koreans say “kimchi” in the same way that we say “cheese” when they have their photos taken.